hemax4609/Predicting_Sale_Price/README.md

 This project aims to predict the sale price of bulldozers using machine learning techniques.
 It leverages historical sales data to build a model capable of accurately estimating the price of a bulldozer based on its features.

 # Dataset
 The dataset used for this project is obtained from Kaggle Bluebook for Bulldozers competition.
-It consists of three primary datasets:
+It consists of tWO primary datasets:

-* Train.csv: Contains historical sales data up to 2011.
+* TrainAndValid.csv: Contains historical sales data up to 2012.
-* Valid.csv: Contains data from January 1, 2012 to April 30, 2012.
 * Test.csv: Contains data from May 1, 2012 to November 2012.
+* Training data upto 2011 and validation data from January 1, 2012 to April 30, 2012
 # Data Preprocessing
 The dataset undergoes several preprocessing steps, including: